-In 2022, she launched Moonbow, a newsletter about children’s literature for adults where she interprets, analyzes, and expounds on books for younger readers.
-She has interviewed children’s authors and illustrators such as Jon Klassen, Jess Hannigan, K-Fai-Steele, and Shawn Harris.
-In 2023, Moonbow was a Substack Featured Publication.
+In 2022, Sterling launched Moonbow, a newsletter about children’s literature for adults, where she interprets, analyzes, and celebrates books for younger readers.
+She extends her work beyond the page through in-person events, virtual book clubs, and in-depth podcast interviews with authors, illustrators, and creators, including Jon Klassen, Jess Hannigan, K-Fai Steele, and Shawn Harris.
+In 2023, Moonbow was recognized as a Substack Featured Publication.

 To see samples of her work, visit her portfolio.